 Sire best over 1,400m but also won over a mile.
 Progeny doing best in sprints rather than middle distances.
 Damsire stayed this far, but not at the highest level, so there are stamina doubts.

-Other Kentucky Oaks fillies have more going for them, but can’t be entirely ruled out at this stage despite finishing lower down the leaderboard.
+Other Kentucky Oaks fillies have more going for them, but can’t be entirely ruled out at this stage despite inside gate and finishing lower down the leaderboard.

 Purchased for $60,000 as a yearling by the barn responsible for the 2024 winner Thorpedo Anna.
 Upset Quietside at Oaklawn Park in Listed company back in January only to see the form reversed subsequently.